-If you have nonproliferative diabetic retinopathy, you may not need treatment right away.
-However, your eye doctor will closely monitor your eyes to determine if you need treatment.
+If you have mild or moderate nonproliferative diabetic retinopathy, you may not need treatment right away.
+However, your eye doctor will closely monitor your eyes to determine when you might need treatment.

 Advanced diabetic retinopathy

-If you have proliferative diabetic retinopathy, you'll need prompt surgical treatment.
+If you have proliferative diabetic retinopathy or macular edema, you'll need prompt surgical treatment.
 Depending on the specific problems with your retina, options may include:

 Scatter laser treatment.
 This laser treatment, also known as panretinal photocoagulation, can shrink the abnormal blood vessels.
 During the procedure, the areas of the retina away from the macula are treated with scattered laser burns.
 The burns cause the abnormal new blood vessels to shrink and scar.

 Surgery often slows or stops the progression of diabetic retinopathy, but it's not a cure.
-Because diabetes is a lifelong condition, future retinal damage and vision loss are possible.
+Because diabetes is a lifelong condition, future retinal damage and vision loss are still possible.
 Even after treatment for diabetic retinopathy, you'll need regular eye exams.
 At some point, additional treatment may be recommended.

-- Standards of medical care in diabetes, 2012.
+- Standards of medical care in diabetes — 2014.
 American Diabetes Association.
 Diabetes Care.
-2012;35(suppl):11.
+2014;37(suppl):S14.

-- Fraser CE, et al. Classification and clinical features of diabetic retinopathy. http://www.uptodate.com/home/index.html .
-Accessed Dec.
-26, 2011.
+- Fraser CE, et al. Diabetic retinopathy: Classification and clinical features. http://www.uptodate.com/home.
+Accessed Jan.
+5, 2015.

-- Fraser CE, et al. Prevention and treatment of diabetic retinopathy. http://www.uptodate.com/home/index.html .
-Accessed Dec.
-26, 2011.
+- Fraser CE, et al. Diabetic retinopathy: Prevention and treatment. http://www.uptodate.com/home.
+Accessed Jan.
+5, 2015.

 - Retinopathy.
 Natural Medicines Comprehensive Database. http://www.naturaldatabase.com.
 Accessed Jan.
-6, 2012.
+5, 2015.

 - Robertson DM (expert opinion).
 Mayo Clinic, Rochester, Minn.
-Jan.
-14, 2012.
+Accessed Jan.
+12, 2015.